top of page

 Vanessa Affe, HB.Sc.

 M.Sc.
-Student (2023–Present)
+Student, Pharmacology Program (2023–Present)

 Focus: Glycoimmunology and molecular biology